cthulhuology/just-in-time-registration/README.md

  ## Certificate fields

- You can embed any standard field into your X.509 certificates, but to enforce consistency across a fleet, this implementation requires you to provide the following three fields in the device certificate :
+ You can embed any standard field into your X.509 certificates, but to enforce consistency and create appropriate semantics across a fleet, this implementation requires you to provide the following fields in the device certificate :

   - **commonName** - Identifies the device common name on the platform.
   - **serialNumber** - Allows to uniquely address your device on the platform (used in our AWS IoT policy to enforce the device permissions on the platform.
   - **title** - Identifies the type of the device, supported values are `greengrass` or `iot` to identify a non-Greengrass device.
 This field will be used to determine whether the invoked Lambda function should create a Greengrass Core in addition to the thing in the AWS IoT device registry.
+  - **

 > These three required attributes will be associated to the created `Thing` in the AWS IoT device registry as searchable attributes.
 This will allow you to easily query the registry for these attributes across your entire fleet.